CreggLab/CreggLab.github.io/publications/index.md

 ---
-title: Research
+title: Publications
 nav:
-  order: 1
+  order: 2
   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-microscope" %}Publications

-Motor circuits act as the basis of behavior.
-Motor control is organized across echelons of the mammalian nervous system, including both cortical and subcortical levels.
-In particular, the brainstem acts as a gate between higher brain functions and execution of movements by spinal motor networks.
-Thus, the brainstem represents a crucial bottleneck in sensorimotor processing.
-Our research focuses on revealing the functional organization of brainstem motor circuits, working toward interventions for human movement disorders.

 Dive into our discoveries and see how the brain takes action!

 {% include section.html %}

-## Publications

 <div id="all-publications"> <!-- Start of All Publications div -->